DeepakPant93/ReportGenie/README.md

 The Gradio interface will be available at `http://localhost:7860/`.

 ## Deployment
-The app is deployed using Docker in the huggingface space.
-You can find the source code at [Report Genie](https://huggingface.co/spaces/deepakpant/report-genie).
+The app is deployed on Hugging Face Spaces.
+You can try it out [here](https://huggingface.co/spaces/deepakpant/report-genie).

 ## Additional Notes
 - Ensure all environment variables are correctly set in the `.env` file.